Putting Multiple WordPress Containers into Production – Proxy Container

 I discovered running multiple WordPress sites using separate Docker containers in production wasn’t hard at all once you had an overview of the basic ideas involved.
 To break it down simply – WordPress sites and their databases run in a group that is started with docker-compose.
 They don’t have their ports exposed to the Host OS.
 Instead users can connect to it through a separate proxy container, capable of connecting to several WordPress containers.
 The proxy container does expose its ports on the host.

 The proxy allows us to run multiple WordPress containers on the same machine, and for each to bind to the ports they desire on their own private – docker assigned – IP address, without causing port collisions on the Host OS.

 Things To Know Before Starting

-The ideas explored here to run multiple applications behind a proxy could extend past WordPress to any kind of standard app that runs on port 80 or 443 and responds to http requests.
-By the end of the article you will have multiple WordPress instances running through a reverse proxy and the ability to add more just a few moments.
+The ideas explored here to run multiple applications behind a proxy aren’t solely applicable to WordPress.
+Any kind of standard app that responds to http requests could be used instead.
+By the end of the article you will have multiple WordPress instances running through a reverse proxy and the ability to add more running WordPress containers in just a few moments.

 - At least 1 WordPress Instance you would like to run, preferably 2 or more.

 - A domain, or subdomain, you can point to the site and access to an external DNS that you can point them from.

 - A Machine to act as a Docker Host.
 It needs to have ports 80 and 443 free to run on default configurations.